yawgmoth/CI-0129/_pages/lab4.md

 Lab 4: Neural Networks, deadline: Jul 16

+**Update 14/7/2020:** If you get stuck trying to calculate which digit gets classified as your digit: You can pass `labels_test` from main to the classify function (you can change the interface).
+Also, the comment in
+TODO 5 was wrong: You can use code like `y_pred = net(x_test[labels_test.view(-1) == 3,:])` (note the use of labels and the extra colon) to pass all images in the test set that are 3s through your network.
+The lab4.py file has been updated with these changes, but if you already found another solution, that's fine too.

 ## Introduction

 In this lab, we will use a neural network to classify images, and then *generate* more images of the same type.
 This lab is based on